Talk to sales Contact Login English

 Employees

-Think about which people you already know with the necessary competencies and which ones you will have to look for or train your employees from the beginning.
-The cost of necessary training should also be included in the restaurant business plan.
+Think about which individuals you already know with the necessary skills and which ones you’ll need to hire or train from scratch.

 Describe the team you need to build: